juanorta/COVID-19_Testing_Locations/README.md

 A Node/React application that will allow users to search for a COVID-19 testing location anywhere in the United States.
 Users will have the option of using their own detected location or any US city.
 In addition, users will have the option to specify how far (in miles) to search out.

-# Where you can view it
+# Where you can use it

 The project is on https://uscovidtestinglocations.com/